 The healthcare billing, payment and insurance process can be confusing.
-Below you’ll find frequently asked questions about your financial responsibilities before, during and after your physician visit.
+Below you’ll find frequently asked questions about your financial responsibilities before, during and after your visit.

 General billing questions